shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 - Object that keeps track about whether a certain event(_asynchronous_) has happened already or not.
 - Determines what happens after the event(_asynchronous_) has happened
 - Implements the concept of a future value that we're expecting.
-(EG: We Ask to Get data from server in the background, promise the promises us to get that data, we can handle it in the future.)
+(EG: We Ask to Get data from server in the background, promise promises us to get that data, we can handle it in the future.)

 ### Promise States: